axgu/srp-lab-notebook/_sources/prep/log_reg/diabetes-summary.md

 This is a linear relationship between the x-axis variable, $x_{1}$, and the y-axis variable, $x_{2}$.

-Finally, logistic regression was performed on the dataset, removing glucose from the selected features.
+Finally, logistic regression was performed on the dataset to determine the effect of removing glucose from the selected features.
 Instead, a model was created, trained, and tested on BMI and pregnancy values.
-The results is a noticeably less accurate classification rate, as observed from the output:
+The result is a lower classification rate, as observed from the output:

 <i>
 Final weights:  [-0.62254392  0.61786381  0.4043365 ]<br>